-This was only the beginning of the discussion on this subject.
-Other issues may arise and require further discussion in future research, such as the following: Is there room to distinguish, regarding the reduction or non-reduction of contributory negligence in compensatory damages vis-à-vis punitive extra-compensatory damages, between different types of harms, such as those that are beneficial in our world in principle as against those that are not (a distinction that exists in the law and economics literature, but which was not juxtaposed with the present matter), or will the focus be on the behavior of the injured party only and his ability to prevent the damage?; Is there room to distinguish between cases of those who themselves were harmed more than once, such as Linda, and those who were only harmed once, such as Zack, or is this irrelevant to our case?
-Does the fact that the behavior that contributes to the harm, including that of the injured party, actually contributes to social damage according to the social approaches, require that extra-compensatory damages be reduced for that injured party, since even if he is harmed only once, he contributes to the harms of others?; Is there any justification for imposing liability on a victim who does not help prevent crimes, as in the case of Linda – perhaps as distinct from the case of Zack – in a world of criminal law in which the various legal systems refrain insofar as possible from punishing such omissions?
-Perhaps in tort law specifically, liability should be imposed on those who do not do enough to prevent crimes against themselves and others, and just as liability is reduced due to contributory negligence in compensatory damages in these cases of insufficient investment in prevention, it should also be reduced at the stage of punitive damages; Is there room, even if according to approaches whereby punitive damages are a reflection of criminal or quasi-criminal law, for a proof requirement at the level of criminal law, i.e., beyond a reasonable doubt, and not at the level of civil law, i.e., a balance of probabilities / preponderance of the evidence?
-This question may also be relevant to our proposal, regarding the examination of the contributory negligence of the injured party at the stage of punitive damages and constitute an addition to the literature regarding civil-punitive sanctions, that is, those that occupy a middle position between criminal and civil law (such as compensation within the framework of the criminal process).
+This article represents only the beginning of the discussion on this subject.
+Other issues may arise and require further discussion in future research.
+Regarding the reduction or non-reduction of contributory negligence in compensatory damages vis-à-vis punitive extra-compensatory damages, is there is a distinction between different types of harms, such as those that are beneficial in our world in principle as against those that are not?
+This distinction exists in the law and economics literature, but has not been juxtaposed with the present matter.
+Or will the focus be on the behavior of the injured party only and their ability to prevent the damage?
+Can a distinction be made between cases of those who were harmed more than once, such as Linda, and those who were only harmed once, such as Zack, or is this irrelevant to our case?
+Should extra-compensatory damages be reduced for an injured party who contributes to social damage through their behavior, including that of the injured party?
+Even if the injured party is only harmed once, they may contribute to the harms of others.
+Is it justifiable to impose liability on a victim who does not help prevent crimes, such as Linda, in a world of criminal law where legal systems avoid punishing omissions?
+Perhaps in tort law specifically, liability should be imposed on those who do not do enough to prevent crimes against themselves and others.
+Just as liability is reduced due to contributory negligence in compensatory damages, in these cases of insufficient investment in prevention, it should also be reduced at the stage of punitive damages.
+Is it possible to require proof at the level of criminal law—beyond a reasonable doubt, instead of at the level of civil law—a balance of probabilities or preponderance of the evidence?
+These questions may also be relevant to our proposal regarding the examination of the contributory negligence of the injured party at the stage of punitive damages.
+It could also prove to contribute an addition to the literature regarding civil-punitive sanctions that occupies a middle position between criminal and civil law (such as compensation within the framework of the criminal process).